aridjayarecipes/cutesrecipes.web.app/content/post/2550-steps-to-prepare-award-winning-frozen-banana-raw-oats-almond-milk-and-moringa-smoothie.md

 - "1 tbsp moringa fresh OR powder"
 recipeinstructions:
 - "Peel, wrap with seran and freeze banana the night before, or at least an hour before use.
 Chill your almond milk as well."
 - "Set up your bullet/blender.
 Throw-in all ingredients, and pulse until everything is well blended.
-[Don&#39;t add the seran wrap, mkay! 😆]"
+[Don't add the seran wrap, mkay! 😆]"
 - "Pour unto cup/mug.
 Enjoy! 💗"
 categories:
 - Recipe